 Prohibits the department from taking disciplinary action against an employee for communicating with a member of the Legislature or legislative staff.
+Note: The Governor's signing letter states section is unenforceable.

 Sec.
 217. Report on Federal Rule Changes

 Requires the department to provide notice to the legislature of proposed federal rule changes related to the department that could require amendments to state law.